slarba/eventsourcery/README.md

 # Aggregates and events

 Aggregates are domain objects that have an identity and a lifecycle.
-Their methods produce events, that can be used later to reconstruct the aggregate state.
+Their methods (usually) produce events, that can be used later to reconstruct the aggregate state.

 Events are objects that describe what happened.
 They are serialized as JSON (using Jackson library) to the event store,